-Many times we have dreamed of being able to make trips in time, to correct mistakes or send messages to the past, it seems that this will be possible soon, thanks to the tragedy that happened a 10-year-old boy; when he lost his father after suffering a heart attack.
-Here we will tell you the story of Ronald Mallett, who after losing his father decided to do everything possible to go to the past and save him from death, becoming the first scientist to reveal to the world how to send messages to the past.
+Many times we have dreamed of being able to make trips in time, to make up a mistake or send messages to the past, it seems that this will be possible soon.
+Thanks to the tragedy that happened to a 10-year-old boy; when he lost his father after suffering a heart attack.
+Here, we will tell you the story of Ronald Mallett, who after losing his father decided to do everything possible to go to the past and save him from death, becoming the first scientist to reveal to the world how to send messages to the past.

 - 1 How can messages be sent to the past?

 - 2 Black holes as a way to travel through time